GiovanniSalvi/New_Library/README.md

 * Add_book link leads to the [form](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20add%20form.png) to adding new books to the archive

-* Remove_book link leads to a [search tab](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20removeBook.png) to find the book title users are supposed to remove clicking delete button below the book features.
+* Remove_book link leads to a [search tab](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20removeBook.png) to find the book title users are supposed to be removed, clicking delete button below the book features.

-* Register_user link leads to the [form](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20registration.png) to adding new users to the database.
+* Add_user link leads to the [form](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20registration.png) to adding new users to the database.

+* User_list link leads to a [page]() where all users details in the database are displayed.
+Users details contained in a box include all required fields to be registered.
+A [delete]() button at the bottom of the box allows to remove one's user-details to be removed.

 * Every box in the homepage contains a single product.[Edit button](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20button.png) positioned at the bottom of the box leads users to a [form](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/updateBook.png) to update a book.
 ['Sell!'button](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20button.png) next to edit button leads to a [form](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/sellBooks.png) to fill with users/buyer details in order to complete purchase operation.